 Exhibitor Booths:

-- Crate storage in a designated area
+- Crate storage occurs in a designated area behind the pipe and drape barrier in Hall A

 - Exhibitors are responsible for: